-Be it a child accessing an online casino with their parents’ photo, a car-sharing vehicle stolen with a fake ID or a formal KYC that is simply tricked with a prerecording, liveness performance directly impacts company’s financial status and reputation.
+Be it a child accessing an online casino with their parents’ photo, a car-sharing vehicle stolen with a fake ID, or a formal KYC that is simply tricked with a prerecording, liveness performance directly impacts the company’s financial status and reputation.
 But how can you know if the system is always right?

 Liveness detection is a part of almost every identity verification product and still, there are few that can protect platforms from imposters.
-Most of them can’t handle crafty fraudsters that know all the tricks to bypassing the technology.
+Most of them can’t handle crafty fraudsters that know all the tricks to bypass the technology.

 We spent the last couple of years on the case, investigating the cunning ways fraudsters break into accounts.
 Learning by fixing, we tested out dozens of technological solutions long before finally getting to where we are now.
 Hard work resulted in a celebratory cake and a liveness solution that works.

 Now we want to share it with you.

 Back to basics: the essence of the liveness technology

 Liveness is an identity verification technology that prevents frauds from gaining access to personal accounts and profiles.
 The solution itself is based on image-processing, face-mapping and motion detection mechanisms.